bodom0015/discord-notify-bot/README.md

 ## The Hardest Part: Discovering User and Channel IDs
 Now your bot should be able to join the Discord server, but how do you know the IDs of the channels and users?

 One way to find these is from the URL in the browser Discord client - the last part of the URL is the numerical part of the "Snowflake" ID.
+Sadly, this does not seem to be true for Direct Messages with users.

 Another way is to sniff all messages with the bot to determine its ID, the ID of the admin user, and the list of channel IDs to watch.